This herb is perfect for adding extra flavor to any dish, including soups, stews, and sauces.

 Since bay leaves don’t go bad but instead lose their quality and flavor over time, you can hold onto your batches of bay leaves for 1-3 years.
 However, they should be stored properly.

-This means that dried bay leaves should be kept at room temperature but away from light, heat, and moisture.
+This means dried bay leaves should be kept at room temperature but away from light, heat, and moisture.
 Or to lengthen their shelf-life, freezing bay leaves is the best option.

 Fresh bay leaves don’t last as long and should be refrigerated and used within 2-3 days.